New York City is reopening its schools for working families. But many students of color are staying home.

 “Everywhere you turned,” Torres said, “there was someone else to give condolences to.”

-So when the New York City schools system asked her if she would send Eva back to the classroom in the fall, Torres, who works remotely, did not have to think twice.
+So when the New York City school system asked her if she would send Eva back to the classroom in the fall, Torres, who works remotely, did not have to think twice.
 She could not fathom sending Eva to school, with the grief of losing her mother still so fresh.

-New York Mayor Bill de Blasio has pushed hard to reopen school buildings, to ease the burden on working parents.
+New York Mayor Bill de Blasio has pushed hard to reopen school buildings to ease the burden on working parents.
 And yet the families of 46 percent of students in the nation’s largest school district, made up overwhelmingly of children of color who come from low-income households, have chosen to keep their children home.
 Even some families in precarious financial situations are forgoing work to care for their children, because they are so fearful of the virus.

 De Blasio touted his plan to keep students and teachers safe as “the global gold standard,” ordering inspections of all school buildings, supplying staff with masks and designing a testing regimen intended to keep close tabs on case numbers in schools.
-But the mayor had to push back the start date twice because schools were not yet ready to receive students and teachers demanded more safety precautions, threatening to strike.
+But the mayor had to push back the start date twice because schools were not yet ready to receive students, and teachers demanded more safety precautions, threatening to strike.

-More than 450,000 students began remote learning last Monday, while about 90,000 preschoolers and special education students whose families chose in-person instruction arrived at school campuses.
+More than 450,000 students began remote learning last Monday, while about 90,000 preschoolers and special-education students whose families chose in-person instruction arrived at school campuses.
 Beginning next week, the remaining students — more than a half-million of them — will begin to arrive at school buildings for classes, with many attending only two to three days a week to allow for social distancing.

 According to the most recent district figures, families of students of color chose remote learning at far higher rates than White families.
-More than half the Asian students enrolled in remote learning.
+More than half of the Asian students enrolled in remote learning.
 For Black and Hispanic students, the number is nearly 46 percent.
-For their White classmates, it is just 33 percent.
+For their White classmates, it is 33 percent.
 When their classmates begin arriving at school next week, these students will remain out of the classroom and in front of computers.

 America is about to start online learning, Round 2.
 For millions of students, it won’t be any better.